openshift-labs/learn-katacoda/ansibleop/ansible-operator-overview/step9.md

 the Operator outside of a cluster.
 This method is preferred during the development cycle to speed up deployment and testing.

-It is also important that the role path referenced in watches.yaml exists on your machine.
-Since we are normally used to using a container where the Role is put on disk for us, we need to manually copy our role to the configured Ansible Roles path (e.g /etc/ansible/roles).
+It is also important that the Role path referenced in watches.yaml exists on your machine.
+Since we are normally used to using a container where the Role is put on disk for us, we need to manually copy our Role to the configured Ansible Roles path (e.g /etc/ansible/roles).

 `cp -r ~/tutorial/memcached-operator/roles/dymurray.memcached_operator_role /opt/ansible/roles/`{{execute}}